eclipse-hono/hono/site/content/user-guide/java_client_consumer.md

 ### Copy truststore

-For the encrypted communication with Hono, please copy the provided truststore from the Hono project, e.g. like
+For the encrypted communication with qdrouter (which forwards to Hono), please copy the provided truststore from the Hono project, e.g. like

     $ mkdir -p ${yourProjectDir}/src/main/resources/certs
     $ cp ${honoProjectDir}/demo-certs/certs/trusted-certs.pem ${yourProjectDir}/src/main/resources/certs